 The Battle of Tapae (First Dacian War) took place in 101.
 September 101 AD.

-Who won the Battle of Tapae (First Dacian War)?
+What was the outcome of the Battle of Tapae (First Dacian War)?

 The Roman Empire were victorious against the Dacia.